laravel/docs/queues.md

 <a name="defining-batchable-jobs"></a>
 ### Defining Batchable Jobs

-To build a batchable job, you should [create a queueable job](#creating-jobs) as normal; however, you should add the `Illuminate\Bus\Batchable` trait to the job class.
-This trait provides access to a `batch` method which may be used to retrieve the current batch that the job is executing in:
+To define a batchable job, you should [create a queueable job](#creating-jobs) as normal; however, you should add the `Illuminate\Bus\Batchable` trait to the job class.
+This trait provides access to a `batch` method which may be used to retrieve the current batch that the job is executing within:

     <?php

     namespace App\Jobs;

-    use App\Models\Podcast;
-    use App\Services\AudioProcessor;
     use Illuminate\Bus\Batchable;
     use Illuminate\Bus\Queueable;
     use Illuminate\Contracts\Queue\ShouldQueue;